LIMUNIMI/NITHphoneWrapper/README.md

 ### What is the NITH Framework?

 **NITH** is a framework for designing multimodal interactive systems that integrate heterogeneous sensor streams.
-NITHphoneWrapper is one of several "NITHwrappers" that provide standardized sensor data transmission over UDP, enabling seamless integration into NITH-based applications.
+NITHphoneWrapper is one of several "NITHwrappers" that provide standardized sensor data transmission, enabling seamless integration into NITH-based applications.
+This allows for features such as easy source swapping: it doesn't matter from which sensor the data comes from.

 For more information about the NITH framework and its ecosystem, see:
 - 📘 **NITH Framework Documentation**: https://neeqstock.notion.site/NITH-framework-1a0de56844cd8099b97df618da497fc1